lmaisenbacher/pyh-documentation/docs/signals.md

 ### `LymanEpsilon` signal set

-The `LymanEpsilon` signal set is a signal set used in the trajectory implementation of the OBE implementation of the big model.
+The `LymanEpsilon` signal set is a signal set used in the trajectory implementation of the OBE implementation of the big model for the 2S-6P transition in atomic hydrogen and deuterium.
 There are a total of 3 signal equations, and a total of 4 signals.